renankin/SOPs-royce/README.md

 # SOPs-royce
-Standard Operating Procedures (SOPs) for the equipment I look after in Henry Royce Institute: Robotic Welding Cell, SLM 280 and micro-EB welder.
+Standard Operating Procedures (SOPs) for the welding and additive manufacturing hosted in the Henry Royce Institute (HRI):

+* Robotic Welding Cell
+* SLM 280
+* micro-EB welder